 Allan Markman was formally trained as a sculptor and painter, with a long career as a graphic designer.
 All these art forms shape his creative decisions as a fine art photographer.
 His images always start as an ephemeral small sculpture (between 2 and 12 inches wide at most) that is assembled, photographed and then by necessity dismantled, because the natural materials used begin to decay.
 During this process Allan is always cognizant that ultimately the image will be viewed in two dimensions — that the eye must be engaged on a flat surface.
 Composition, color, line, rhythm and texture call upon his skills as a painter and graphic designer.
 In the end he bathes it all in soft and mysterious light, infusing the photograph with poignant beauty and emotion.

-Some time ago I found myself paging through People magazine in my doctor’s waiting room.
-It struck me that most of the ads were directed towards “older” people.
-When I shared this impression with the doctor and she replied, “Doesn’t surprise me at all.
+Some time ago Allan was paging through People magazine in his doctor’s waiting room.
+It struck him that most of the ads were directed towards “older” people.
+When he shared this impression with the doctor and she replied, “Doesn’t surprise me at all.
 My teenage daughter and her friends don’t do paper.”
-I was taken aback — Don’t do paper!?
+He was taken aback — Don’t do paper!?
 So much was revealed in that casual statement.
 Could it be that there is a whole generation that does not read books?
 Do they only absorb digital content through their assorted devices?

 People have adapted in unexpected ways — cars are now ritualistically pushed into the river; apartments completely submerged under the water still have their lights on.
 Are they airtight and do people still live there somehow?
 A young girl is still transfixed by her cell phone.
 The elites enjoy their pleasures on protected high ground.